USBGuard/usbguard/README.md

 ### Fedora Linux, RHEL or CentOS

-Pre-compiled packages for Fedora 21, 22, 23, rawhide and EPEL 7 (RHEL, CentOS) are distributed in a Copr [repository](https://copr.fedoraproject.org/coprs/mildew/usbguard/).
+Precompiled packages for Fedora 21, 22, 23, rawhide and EPEL 7 (RHEL, CentOS) are distributed in a Copr [repository](https://copr.fedoraproject.org/coprs/mildew/usbguard/).
 You can install the repository by executing the following steps:

     $ sudo yum install yum-plugin-copr